PacoReinaCampo/MPSoC-GPIO/README.md

 ![QueenField](../master/icon.jpg)

-**DGeneral Purpose Input Output for a Multi-Processor System on Chip**
+**General Purpose Input Output for a Multi-Processor System on Chip**